grandma-collaboration/icare/docs/dev_guide/index.md

     )
 ```

-As you can notice, the pointer to the debug handler is the same.
-That is because we modified the handler it is pointing to directly.
-Also, you can see that instead of pointing to social_core's GoogleOAuth2, we point to IAMOAuth2 that we added in baselayer/app/auth/IAMOAuth2.py.
+You can see that instead of pointing to social_core's GoogleOAuth2, we point to IAMOAuth2 that we added in baselayer/app/auth/IAMOAuth2.py.
 It is a custom handler that herits from social_core's base OAuth2 handler.
 We also had to modify the test utils file, as the auth route is not the same.
+Also, as you may notice, the pointer to the debug handler is the same.
+That is because we modified the handler it is pointing to directly.

 Then, we modified some files in skyportal.
-Those are minor changes, but they are important to notice.
-Every where that the auth route to google is used, we have to change it to the auth route to IAM.
+Those are minor changes, but they are important to know about.
+Everywhere that the auth route to google is used, we had to change it to the auth route to IAM (iam-oauth).
 Otherwise, the code is the same.
-We also added a custom button for the login, with IAM's logo instead of Google's.
+We also added a custom button for the login, with IAM's logo instead of Google's (can be found in `skyportal/static`).

 ### Grandma Data